 As such, the Board believes that the unusual degree of alignment between public shareholders and our directors and executive officers resulting from their substantial share ownership, and the commitment of our executive officers to retain and not sell for five years after our IPO at least 50% of the shares they owned at the time of the IPO is a unique characteristic of Royalty Pharma that the Board wishes to encourage.
-After careful consideration, the Board has therefore designed the Policy Restricting Pledging to balance these concerns and mitigate risk to Royalty Pharma and our shareholders.
+After careful consideration, the Board has therefore designed the Policy Restricting Pledging, which has been further enhanced in 2023, to balance these concerns and mitigate risk to Royalty Pharma and our shareholders.
+As a result, we have adopted enhancements to our Policy Restricting Pledging, which resulted in a reduction in the number of shares pledged by directors and executive officers from 78,450,885 shares to 17,519,639 shares, which is equivalent to a reduction in the number of shares pledged from 43.9 days of average daily trading volume at the time of our 2023 Annual Meeting to 6.6 days of average daily trading volume as of the Record Date for our 2024 Annual Meeting.